Electrical Panel Wiring for Beginners

 It’s important to note that not all electrical panel wiring uses breakers, although that’s been the standard for over 50 years.
 The precursor to the breaker-type panel is the fuse panel, which uses disposable fuses (instead of breakers) to protect the circuits from shorts and overloads.
 To shut off the power to an individual circuit, you have to remove the fuse.

 While most homes have a single service panel, or "main" panel, it’s not uncommon to have a secondary panel, called a subpanel, that is supplied by the main panel.
-A subpanel essentially is a small version of a main panel and may be installed when a main panelhas no room left for adding circuits or to provide power (and easy panel access) to an addition or new garage.
+A subpanel essentially is a small version of a main panel and may be installed when a main panel has no room left for adding circuits or to provide power (and easy panel access) to a house addition or new garage.

 A panel must also have a heavy grounding wire (usually bare copper) that connects to the neutral bus bar on one end and to a grounding rod driven into the ground on the other end.
 In houses with metal water pipes, there may also be a ground wire between the panel and a nearby cold-water pipe.